anamhn/spark-images/README.md

 The project builds the images with a long format tags.
 Each tag combines multiple compatible versions combinations.

-There are multiple tags levels and the format to use is depending on your convenience in term of stability and reproducibility.
+There are multiple tags levels and the format to use depends on your convenience in term of stability and reproducibility.

-The images are pushed to [OKDP quay.io](https://quay.io/organization/okdp) repository with the following [tags](.build/images.yml):
+The images are pushed to [quay.io/okdp](https://quay.io/organization/okdp) repository with the following [tags](.build/images.yml):

 | Images              | Tags                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 |:--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|